anquanssl/.github/profile/README.md

 ## AnquanSSL

-AnquanSSL, or 安全SSL in mandarine, which means security `tls certificates`, is an organization founded in 2018, to expand safer, cheaper and better tls experience in Great China market.
+AnquanSSL, which means `security ssl` ( `安全 SSL` in mandarine.
+We are founded in 2018, to expand cheaper, safer and greater tls utlizing experiences in Great-China market.

 ## Co-operation